Nikhil1912/FindMyRoomie_2.0/README.md

 #### 3. Resetting your password:

-In case the user forgets the password, they can enter their registered email id in the 'Forgot your passoword?' tab.
+In case the user forgets the password, they can enter their registered email id in the 'Forgot your password?' tab.
 An email with a link to set a new password will be sent to the email.
 Clicking the link will redirect the user to reset their password, and, tada!
 Password reset!!!

 <p align = "center">
 <img width = "800" src ="https://user-images.githubusercontent.com/73664200/194785779-0eccfaba-c79d-4be0-9ee9-d4dee35b804e.png">